-- All speed events must take place in a 20 foot by 20-foot space (6.9 meters by 6.9 meters). - All speed events will utilize a timing track available from IRSF. - Completed right foot jumps will be counted in all speed events.
-There should be one revolution of the rope. - Three (3) judges must be assigned to each jumper or team.
-One judge is assigned as the Head Judge.
-The Head Judge is responsible for communicating with the athlete(s), checking for appropriate uniforms and equipment, checking for the proper execution of the event, recording false starts, illegal switches and entering the scores on to the scoresheet. - Five (5) speed judges will be assigned in the case of a re-jump due to a judge
+- All speed events must take place in a 20 foot by 20 foot space (6.09 meters by 6.09 meters). - All speed events will utilize a timing track available from IRSF.
+ROPE S. - Completed right foot jumps will be counted in all speed events.
+There should be one revolution of the rope.
+First Right foot tapped will always be counted as the rope completes a revolution.